irangelova/Developed_projects/README.md

   - A tuple with mixed data types is created.
 The length of the tuple is printed and error handling from modification of the tuple is printed.
   - A dictionary with key-value pairs is created.
 The value for one of the keys is accessed and printed.
 Afterwards new key-value pair is added to the dictionary and the update is printed.

-Screenshot of the programm working:
+Screenshot of the program working:

   ![Screenshot_program2](https://github.com/user-attachments/assets/e7b34985-2276-40cf-8fce-0e549a671da4)